Good Vibrations: First modular sessions (May−June)

 Starting on May 4, with a session held at Western Studio, Wilson began recording "Good Vibrations" in sections rather than as a full take, intending to later splice the fragments together.
-This session, logged as "First Chorus", "Second Chorus", and "Fade", focused on the song's choruses, bridges, and outro.
+This session, logged as "First Chorus", "Second Chorus", and "Fade",involved the song's choruses, bridges, and outro.
 Music historian Keith Badman described this version as "an R&B number that many of the session musicians present will later recall as being as good as the released record."
-Western staff engineer Chuck Britz remarked, "That song was [Brian's] whole life's performance in one song. ...
-Basically, it was a hit song the minute he cut it.
-But at that period of time, he was striving to do something that was totally different than what he'd done before."

 Still dissatisfied, Wilson continued recording "Good Vibrations" fragments between May 24 and June 2 across four sessions at Western and Sunset Sound Recorders.
 These sessions yielded multiple choruses, bridges, and codas.
 By May 25, he had conceived the lyric "gotta keep those lovin' good ...".
 The late May sessions were labeled "Part C", "Chorus", and "Fade Sequence", while the June 2 tape was logged as "Inspiration".

 David Anderle, then a talent manager formerly employed by MGM Records, recalled, "When I first got in with Brian, it was right around the time of the fourth [attempt at] 'Good Vibrations'.
 I heard it, and it knocked me out, and I said, "Uh oh, there's something happening here that is unbelievable."
 Later, Wilson told Anderle he had scrapped the song and planned to sell it to Warner Bros.
 Records as an R&B single earmarked for "a colored group".
 (Note: Some reports state that Brian had considered offering "Good Vibrations" to Atlantic Records artist Wilson Pickett.
 When asked about this in 1988, Wilson laughed and denied any knowledge of it.)
 Anderle proposed that Wilson finish the track for one of his clients, singer Danny Hutton, but Wilson declined and ultimately decided to complete it himself.
 (Note: According to Anderle, although he did not credit himself with inspiring Wilson to finish the song, he believed he may have given Wilson "a different perspective".
 On another occasion, he suggested the song may have remained unfinished.
 Wilson's 1991 memoir suggests Anderle's encouragement prompted him to "wrestle the damn thing to an end".
 Heylin said that Wilson may have hesitated because the lyrics had felt like a throwback to the Beach Boys' early themes of "cars and girls".)